UtrechtUniversity/campylobacter-crisprscape/README.md

 snakemake --profile config -n
 ```

-If that returns no errors, run the workflow by removin the `-n` (dry-run) option:
+If that returns no errors, run the workflow by removing the `-n` (dry-run) option:

 ```bash
 snakemake --profile config